jeannafta/trajnetplusplusbaselines/README.rst

 **2.5 Loss**

 Loss is computed between the logits and labels.
-Labels were drawn from the data itself (Self-supervised Learning).
-An NCE Loss is generated then given a certain weight λ (hyperparameter to be fine-tuned while training) and then added to the basic loss.
+An NCE Loss is then generated given a certain weight λ (hyperparameter to be fine-tuned while training) and then added to the basic loss.

 **2.6 Settings & Training**

-Given 9 time steps of observations as imput, we want to predict future trajectories for 12 time steps for the primary agent.
+Given 9 time steps of observations as input, we want to predict future trajectories for 12 time steps for the primary agent.
 As in milestone 1, we will compare the models performances with reference to FDE (Final Displacement Error) and COL-1 (collision rate).

 All models will be trained using Adam optimizer.